I’ve Got Some Things to Say. Let’s Do a WNBA Finals Preview. | By Megan Rapinoe

 And I think that’s what’s been on my mind, here, most of all.
 And that’s what I wanted to talk about in this article.

 Like — I’m not with the league.
-I’m not pushing an agenda here.
+I’m not pushing an agenda.

 I’m not promoting anything.